Blog

 Automation grants HR teams the freedom from small checkpoints needed along the way and gives them peace of mind.
 They can be sure that each onboarding step was done correctly, without having to follow up with, or even interrupt, their busy coworkers.

-A streamlined process starts with submitting a ticket to onboard a new employee, wherein an automation platform will intercept and then kick off the automated onboarding process.
+A streamlined process starts with submitting a request to onboard a new employee, and an automation platform will intercept and then kick off the automated onboarding process.

-At Resolve Systems, our code-free, drag-and-drop solution comes with a lot of flexibility, integrating with external systems like Workday, BambooHR, and others.
-It’s important to note that no two organizations are the same when it comes to onboarding processes, and automation can be conformed to fit a company’s individual needs.
+At Resolve, our code-free, drag-and-drop solution comes with a lot of flexibility, integrating with external systems like Workday, BambooHR, and others.
+It's important to note that no two organizations are the same when it comes to onboarding processes, and automation can be conformed to fit a company's individual needs.

 IT leaders, just like talent acquisition professionals, should prioritize the strategic parts of their jobs, rather than the mundane, repetitive tasks.
 It's about putting tedious tasks on autopilot with the help of automation.
 Adoption of automated processes could mean more time to contribute to a better employer brand, a strong partnership with other leaders' bold purposes, and achievement of big business goals.